Concorde Blog -

 - being a support system for students transitioning into their new professions

-Rob Gruber, a Graduate Employment Specialist at Concorde-North Hollywood
+Rob Gruber, a Graduate Employment Specialist at Concorde's North Hollywood campus

 , said, "Our goal is to educate, guide, coach, mentor and motivate trained and skilled healthcare professionals toward rewarding healthcare careers."